fseyedsafar/TaskManager/README.md

 #Description
 #### This app is a sample for managing your tasks.
-The user can log in or sign up and view a list of his tasks in three tabs with names Todo,Doing and Done.
-User can add, edit, delete,share his tasks and search among all of his tasks.
+The user can log in or sign up and view a list of his tasks in three tabs with names Todo, Doing and Done.
+User can add, edit, delete, share his tasks and search among all of his tasks.
 The administrator can logged in and view and manage the tasks of all users.
 #### This app has features such as:
 - Using GreenDao library for DB
-- Using Material Design for UI
 - Using MVC architecture